 National Association of College

-Valerie Deutsch College Advisory helps students and their families navigate the college selection process, offering comprehensive guidance, structure and expertise.
-She strikes a balance between helping students select colleges that match their learning styles, interests and goals while meeting the priorities and financial parameters of their families.
-Valerie works with a wide range of college-bound students interested in the humanities, social and natural sciences.
-With an extensive background in arts education, she also expertly guides those interested in the visual and performing arts.
+Valerie Deutsch College Advisory helps students and their families navigate the college selection process, offering comprehensive guidance, structure, and expertise.
+She strikes a balance between helping students select colleges that match their learning styles, interests and goals, while meeting the priorities and financial parameters of their families.
+Valerie works with a wide range of college-bound students interested in the humanities, arts, social and natural sciences.

 While parental input is vital, the more actively a student is engaged, the more fulfilling their college experience will be.
 College planning is not only about gaining acceptance.
 It can be a time for young adults to reflect upon their priorities, develop the confidence to write and speak in their own voices and ultimately make wise choices.
 Allowing students to take ownership of the process will help smooth their transition from high school to college.
 The skills they learn will carry over to other facets of their lives.